+The whole point of having paid professionals teach our kids, it's because they are professionals and we are not.
 So if teachers and schools can take credit for forming brilliant students, they should also bare the responsibility when they form mediocre students.

 All this is to say, it is your teacher's job to help you do your homework, not your mom's.

 I wish our education system was like the stock market.
 When people collectively doubt the performance of a company, they sell.
 The stock price goes down, and people freak out.
 The company goes bankrupt or they do some magic to get people back on board.